gvwilson/sensibleadventures/shapers.md

 the noise it makes alerts the guards above her.
 Shau Sheu's day is about to get a little more interesting…

+### Fluke

+If a character has no rating at all, they can still succeed by fluke.
+The player rolls a single die: if it is a 6, it counts as a success, and they get to roll again.
+Their score is then the number of 6's they rolled in a row.
+However,
+a 1 at any point is automatically an epic failure.

+For example,
+Shau Sheu is trying desperately to open a mag-locked door before the gas leaking into the room suffocates her.
+She has no rating at all in lock-picking, so she can only succeed by fluke.
+She rolls a 6!
+And another 6!
+And then a 3,
+giving her a total score of 2 successes.
+The task is Tough,
+so the director rolls 3 dice and gets 1 success.
+The lock clicks open and Shau Sheu staggers out of the room, coughing.

 ## Core Traits

+By default,
-Every character has an Average rating for these seven traits by default:
+every character has an Average rating for these characteristics:

 - **Size**: how large the character is.
-  In exceptional cases,
-  a character may have separate **Height** and **Weight** traits instead of a single Size trait.
+  A character may have separate **Height** and **Weight** traits instead if that's a better way to describe the character.

 - **Fitness**: how strong and coordinated the character is, i.e.,